KodeNet/KodeNet-HTTP/grav/pages/01.home/_faq/gallery.md

 Check out the [Jitsi](https://jitsi.org/downloads/) desktop and mobile apps - featuring the world's best video conferences.

 **What can I do about spam or abuse?**
+KodeNet supports blocking and is available to users.
 Spam and abuse including advertisements of any kind will not be tolerated on this network.
 For spam or abuse please email abuse@kode.email with the full details.
 If Staff is online you can also send an Instant Message.

-**What else can be done to help with spam?**
-KodeNet XMPP blocks strangers not in your roster list.
-There are also measures in place to block entire spammer domains.

 <br>
 # IRC